 So if your ZZ plant has started to struggle or looks like it might be on its last legs you’ll want to try and save it.
-Thankfully they’re are a few things you can do to bring it back from the brink of death.
+Thankfully there are a few things you can do to bring it back from the brink of death.

-This guide and tips will help to bring your ZZ plant back to life.
+So this guide and tips will help to bring your ZZ plant back to life.

 1. Diagnose the Problem